ahettlin/angular-cli-workshop/exercises/Exercise-3.md

 ## Conclusion

 We have now isolated our state management and business logic in a service that is shared across the application.
 It has also given us a single place for any related HTTP calls if this were an application with a back-end.
+Centralizing business logic is essential for consistency and reducing potential for introducing bugs as requirements change.